CompendiumHealth/CompendiumHealth.github.io/docs/price-variance/index.md

 ```
 :::

 Amusingly, when we consider a comparison of negotiated-rate versus Yelp ratings, there really isn't much of a correlation.
+If you hover over the plot below, you can explore the outliers among the various NYC and Bay Area medical organizations (such as Stanford, which has an average 2.2 Yelp score and an exorbitant $2.6k cost).

 :::plot hidden defer
 ```js